Start Preparing: Here’s When Mercury Will Be In Retrograde In 2020

 Advertisement

 Mercury rules communication (including technology), self-expression, travel, and timing.
 During a retrograde, these areas of our lives can experience some conflict.
 When the Red Planet is tracking backwards, contracts fall through, exes come out of the woodwork, and flights are suddenly delayed — or you might just start missing them.
-In a peak example of Mercury retrograde chaos, last November, a server glitch meant that many people received texts that were originally sent on Valentine’s Day.
+In a peak example of Mercury retrograde chaos, last November in the US, a server glitch meant that many people received texts that were originally sent on Valentine’s Day.
 Yikes.

 Mercury retrogrades in different zodiac signs — sometimes two in the same retrograde — depending on where the planet is in the sky at that time of year.
 Each retrograde will be subtly influenced by the characteristics of the sign Mercury appears in.
 When Mercury was in retrograde in water sign Scorpio this past fall, for instance, intense emotions were at the forefront of our experiences.
 And while everyone will notice retrogrades, some people could experience stronger effects than others, depending on their birth charts.